 Proof of site control (Deed).

 Appraisal for property as is, and as built.
-(OHFA to facilitate the ordering of the Appraisal; borrower is to pay for the report rendered.)
+(OHFA to facilitate the ordering of the Appraisal; borrower is to pay for the report rendered.
+A receipt showing full payment of the appraisal must be provided to OHFA before we schedule a closing date.)

 Flood Certificate for each property or equivalent showing that the proposed Development is not located in a floodplain.
 Evidence of Flood Insurance is required for any proposed Development located in a floodplain.